-South Ascot Village School follows the DfE's advice about sexual violence and sexual harassment between children in schools and colleges.
-Sexual Violence and Sexual Harassment Between Children in Schools and Colleges (DfE September 2021)
+South Ascot Village School follows the DfE's advice about sexual violence and sexual harassment between children in schools and colleges, which is set out in Part 5 of Keeping Children Safe in Education 2023.

 Sexual violence and sexual harassment can occur between two pupils of any sex.
 They can also occur through a group of pupils sexually assaulting or sexually harassing a single pupil or group of pupils.